prebid/prebid.github.io/adops/step-by-step.md

 ![Custom targeting on price bucket](/assets/images/ad-ops/gam-sbs/custom-targeting-pb.png)

-The following additional keys must be added for the corresponding formats:

-**Banner/Outstream/Native**:

-You can use the same line item for banner, outstream, and/or native creatives.
-If your ad slot could be filled by two or more of these formats, you must include the hb_format key with values specifying all expected formats.
-Select **hb_format_BIDDERCODE > is any of > video, banner, native**.
+#### Targeting the format (hb_format)

+If you're running just Prebid.js, there's no need for adding hb_format to the target.
+GAM knows which requests are coming from the video IMA SDK and will choose the right line item.

+However, for Prebid Mobile, things are different.
+If you run Prebid Mobile with or without Prebid.js, it's recommended that you put hb_format targeting on all line items.

+1. Prebid.js display: hb_format is any of banner, video, native
+1. Prebid.js video: hb_format is any of video
+1. Prebid Mobile display: hb_format is any of banner, native
+1. Prebid Mobile video: hb_format is any of video

+{: .alert.alert-warning :}
+If running "Send All Bids" mode, use hb_format_BIDDER instead of hb_format.

 ![Custom targeting on format](/assets/images/ad-ops/gam-sbs/custom-targeting-format.png)

+## Targeting inventoryType

+GAM recognizes these "inventoryTypes": Display, Instream Video, and Mobile App.

+The only time you'll need to update a line item's inventoryType is for Prebid Mobile video line items.
+In that scenario you'll need to add the "Mobile App" inventoryType.

+**Long-Form (OTT) Video**:

 {: .alert.alert-warning :}
-If you combine native with another format in a single line item, you’ll need to add creative-level targeting to designate which creatives target which format.
-See [Creative-level Targeting](#creative-level-targeting) below.

-**In-Player and Outstream Video**:

-Both in-player (instream) and outstream video ads supply the `hb_format_BIDDERCODE=video` key-value pair, so targeting on that key alone is not enough to choose the correct line items.
-If you're running both instream and outstream video ads, they will most likely be separate line items, so you will need to target outstream line items to either "Inventory Type=display" or "Inventory in (list of GAM AdUnits)".

-**Long-Form (OTT) Video**:
+Targeting Long form video can create a lot of line items.
+It's recommended that you keep your price granularity low.

 For long-form video the custom key **hb_pb_cat_dur_BIDDERCODE** is required.
 The value of this key breaks down like this: